yodertv/Reminders/readme.txt

 // Future enhancements

+- Static server should NOT serve up the server files.
+- Add a print feature.
 - Upgrade Bootstrap.
 - Consider making the build manifest in JSON notation rather than string.
 - Build the node_modules dependancies.